LucasPouw/gwcosmo_agn/docs/index.rst

 Citing gwcosmo
 ==============

-If you find gwcosmo useful in your work please include the following citations, as well as the following statement "This work makes use of gwcosmo which is available at https://git.ligo.org/lscsoft/gwcosmo".
+If you use gwcosmo in a scientific publication, please cite the following publications, and include the following statement in your manuscript: "This work makes use of gwcosmo which is available at https://git.ligo.org/lscsoft/gwcosmo".

 .. code-block:: bibtex